What Do Tire Numbers Mean?

 There you have it!
 We hope we answered your question, “What do the numbers on tires mean?”
 So if you want more tire tips or new tires, you’ll want to turn to Olathe Dodge Chrysler Jeep Ram for all of your maintenance and parts needs.
-At our Olathe service department, we’ll replace your serpentine belt; we’ll replace your mufflers; we’ll inspect strange car fluids; and we’ll even change your car’s oil.
+At our Olathe service department, we’ll replace your serpentine belt; we’ll replace your mufflers; we’ll provide body frame repair; we’ll inspect strange car fluids; and we’ll even change your car’s oil.
 Schedule service online by completing this secure schedule service form.
 Once you navigate to this form, we’ll need you to enter in your VIN and basic contact information, so that our service technicians can best service your Dodge, Chrysler, Jeep, or RAM vehicle.

 Related Service Posts from Olathe Dodge Chrysler Jeep Ram

 Whether your Jeep or RAM vehicle has simply aged or you’ve gone on too many offroading adventures, you may encounter a loose or broken muffler.
 How do you know when you’re in need of a muffler fix?
 Keep an eye out for the following signs and consider these tips from Olathe Dodge Chrysler Jeep Ram, as well, to ensure…

 If you’ve ever checked your tires or if you’ve had to order new ones from your local Gardner parts shop, you’ve more than likely seen the combination of numbers and letters on the sidewall of them.
 So, you’re probably wondering, “What do tire numbers mean?”
 This code indicates the size and type of tire it…